cloudfoundry/cf_exporter/FAQ.md

 ### What metrics does this exporter report?

-The Cloud Foundry Prometheus Exporter gets the metrics from the [Cloud Foundry API][cf_api].
+The Cloud Foundry Prometheus Exporter gets information from the [Cloud Foundry API][cf_api].
 The metrics that are being [reported][cf_exporter_metrics] are enumerations of administrative information, and include:

 * Applications information:
   * Application information (id, name, space id and name, organization id and name)